Updated February 20, 2023

 The “Traditional” Role of the Administrative Professional Has Shifted

 In the past, admins have been responsible for things like customer service, accounting, and data entry.
 With the rise of artificial intelligence (AI), however, many of these tasks can be automated.
-According to the World Economic Forum, “traditional” job roles are expected to decline by 75 million by 2022.
+According to the World Economic Forum, the workforce is automating even faster than expected, with 85 million jobs expected to be displaced by 2025.

 That settles it, right?
 Our worst fears have been realized, and AI really is taking over our jobs.